Motor finance commissions

 Decisions on motor finance commission cases from the Court of Appeal and the Supreme Court - What it means for Ayvens in the UK

 In response to the ruling, the FCA started consultation on their proposed redress scheme on 7 October 2025.
-We will provide further updates when we can, but for now, there is no further action to be taken until the FCA consultation completes, and the FCA confirm the final details, expected by early 2026.
+We'll provide further updates when we can, but for now, there is no further action to be taken until the FCA consultation completes, and the FCA confirm the final details, expected in early 2026.

 For more details on the FCA announcement, please visit: FCA compensation scheme for motor finance customers.